In the Lakes Region, combating hate with empathy student to student

 “We want young people to be confident and compassionate and support one another,” Trestan said.
 “These are important skills for life.
 We need young people to take a role in saying this kind of hatred doesn’t define us.
 It’s not consistent with our values or our community’s values, and we’re not going to stand for it.”

 Anti-bullying programs have made inroads in New Hampshire schools since bullying became a national concern, including in the Lakes Region.
-The governor’s Task Force on School Safety recommends Choose Love, a free online curriculum developed by Sandyhook, CT school shooting survivors that focuses on building a culture of respect and working together.
-The program covers emotional regulation, looking at things from others’ perspectives, learning to speak empathetically, and taking control of one’s thoughts and reactions, which fosters better interaction with all people and works toward establishing a culture of kindness, said Holly Vieten, a guidance counselor at Interlakes High School.
+The governor’s Task Force on School Safety recommends Choose Love, an online curriculum focused on social and emotional learning and building a culture of cooperation and respect.
+It was inspired by a Sandy Hook school shooting parent, Scarlett Lewis, who lost her son, Jesse, who wrote that message on their family's chalkboard before he died.
+The program covers emotional regulation, looking at things from others’ perspectives, learning to speak empathetically, and taking control of one’s thoughts and reactions.
+The goal is to foster better interaction with all people and establishing a culture of kindness, said Holly Vieten, a guidance counselor at Interlakes High School.

 “We’re trying to give everyone a skill set and a way to approach conflict in a way that’s respectful for themselves and others,” Vieten said.